adrian-soch/arduino_DAQ_with_LabVIEW/README.md

 - Start with the example that is closest to your requirments and build it up from there
 - The Front Panel has gauges and progress bars to visualize the data
-- The Block Diagram I have setup 4 analog pins for reading data and recording to an excel file for analysis.
+- The Block Diagram sets 4 analog pins for reading data and recording to an excel file for analysis.

 ![image](https://user-images.githubusercontent.com/6884645/79051700-b0b8cf00-7bff-11ea-9095-5463ef462448.png)